garysweaver/irie/README.md

 If you have javascript/etc. code in the client that is running under a different host or port than Rails server, then you are cross-origin/cross-domain and we handle this with [CORS][cors].

-By default CORS is disabled, so to enable it you can either set the environment variable RESTFUL_JSON_CORS_GLOBALLY_ENABLED, or in config/environment.rb or for a specific environment like config/environments/development.rb you can add the following global variable:
+By default CORS is disabled, so to enable it you can either set the environment variable RESTFUL_JSON_CORS_ENABLED, or in config/environment.rb or for a specific environment like config/environments/development.rb you can add the following global variable:

-    $restful_json_cors_globally_enabled = true
+    $restful_json_cors_enabled = true

 Or in the controller, you can specify: